- General Questions

 Can the university help with the cost of the assessment?

-How do I get books on tape or material in an alternative format?
+How do I get books or other assigned material in an alternative format?

-Students should turn in requests for books on tape and alternative materials as soon as they have registered for their classes for the next semester and/or are aware of their required textbooks/course material in order to give SSD time to locate electronic books or books on tape.
+Students should turn in requests for alternative text as soon as they have registered for their classes for the next semester and/or are aware of their required textbooks/course material.
+Requests should be sent to firstname.lastname@example.org.
+Include a picture of the receipt and your book list with the full title, ISBN, author and publisher.
+More information can be found on the Assistive Technology page under the Alternative Text heading: http://diversity.utexas.edu/disability/assistive-technology-2/

 What are the hours of the Assistive Technology Lab?

-The ATEC is open during SSD’s business hours; Monday-Friday 8am-5pm.
+The ATEC Lab is open during SSD’s business hours; Monday-Friday 8am-5pm.

 What equipment is available in the Assistive Technology Lab?

-The Assistive Technology Lab (ATEC) is equiped with:
+The Assistive Technology Lab (ATEC) is equipped with:

-- 3 PC stations that include JAWS, Zoom Text, Kurzweil 3000, Text Aloud, Dragon Naturally Speaking, Internet/E-mail access, CD-RW drives, headphones, arm rests, one station with an enlarged keyboard, one station with wireless keyboard and mouse and standard Microsoft software
+- 3 PC stations that include Zoom Text, Kurzweil 3000, and standard Microsoft software

 - CCTV for enlarging text or written material